bi9bos/simple-and-hex-color-generator/README.md

 # simple-and-hex-color-generator
 This generates a random hex color for you.
 I'll be adding ones for hsl, hsla, rga adn rgb soon.
+Check it out at https://csscolor-generator.netlify.app

 ![Screenshot 2022-09-20 at 09-34-34 Color Code Generator](https://user-images.githubusercontent.com/91544648/191261161-a5835da6-c215-4756-b36f-791cd1355ea4.png)